This post contains affiliate links.

 In this post, you will learn exactly how and how often you should water your basil plant and why it is better to water many plants, including basil, from the bottom.

 Why Watering Basil from the Bottom is Better

 While watering basil plants from the bottom is generally better than watering them from the top, it does not mean that watering them from the top is bad.
-If your basil plant is growing outside, directly in the ground, there is also no need to dig trenches or holes around the plant or similar to get the water as deep as possible.
-Watering from the top works just fine.
+If your basil plant is growing outside, directly in the ground, just water it normally and it will be fine.

 If your basil plant is growing in a pot, however, watering it from the bottom is easy and provides several benefits that I will cover here.
 For this to work, the pot needs one or more holes for drainage and must be placed on a plate or similar such as in the photos above and below.
 I always use (and recommend) terra cotta pots such as these (link to Amazon).